We may collect personal information about you when you use our services. We may also collect information about the way in which you use our Site

 We may use your personal information:

-We may monitor or record your calls, emails, sms or other communications but we will do so in accordance with data protection legislation and other applicable law.
-Monitoring or recording will always be for business purposes, such as for quality control and training (e.g. where you call our customer services help line), to prevent unauthorised use of our telecommunication systems and Site, to ensure effective systems operation, to meet any legal obligation and/or to prevent or detect crime.
+We may monitor or record your calls, emails or other communications but we will do so in accordance with data protection legislation and other applicable law.
+Monitoring or recording will always be for business purposes, such as for quality control and training (e.g., where you call our customer services help line), to prevent unauthorised use of our telecommunication systems and Site, to ensure effective systems operation, to meet any legal obligation and/or to prevent or detect crime.

 We will only collect and use your personal information (as described in section 4) in accordance with data protection laws.
 Our grounds for processing your personal information are as follows:

-From May 2018, you will have a right to object to our use of your personal information for these legitimate interests including where we may use your personal information to create a profile to inform customer demographics.
-If you raise an objection we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
-Please contact us at firstname.lastname@example.org if you wish to exercise this right.
+You have the right to object to our use of your personal information at any time.
+If you raise an objection, we will stop processing your personal information unless very exceptional circumstances apply, in which case we will let you know why we are continuing to process your personal information.
+Please contact us at email@example.com if you wish to exercise this right.

 A cookie is a very small text file placed on your computer or device.
 Cookies help us to: